Freedom With Worldschooling and Unschooling

 I spent so many days frustrated over this very thing.
 I lost precious bonding moments with my children because the time we should have been spending together having fun was spent stressing over useless homework.

 Now, are days are spent together playing, laughing, and having fun!

 The anxiety that used to riddle my girls each day before school seems to have disappeared.
 Instead, they are taking chances, exploring, playing, and asking more questions than ever before.

-I practice observing them, and I have to say it was beautiful.
-Since we started unschooling, I have noticed a newfound freedom in the girls.
+I practice observing them, and I have to say it is beautiful.
+Since we started unschooling, I have noticed a new found freedom in the girls.

 A sense of freedom has definitely taken over our little family and I am embracing every moment of it.
-I truly believe that so many families can benefit from unschooling.
+I truly believe that so many families can benefit from unschooling and worldschooling.
 I can’t even put in words what unschooling has done for us.
 All I can say is that we have found freedom with unschooling.